tylerhiggins/project4-cs460/issues.md

 - [5] Compare last modification times of duplicate files before restoring, and inform the user
 - [7] Modify copy to work recursively on directories [6] Create a thread to restore each file\
+- [14] Modify restore to work recursively on directories
+- [9] Make sure the restoreThread closes the FP
+- [12] Fix memory leaks caused by strok in restoreThread
+- [10] Make sure the recursiveRestore closes the backupDir